 Responsible Authorities have been appointed by Defra to develop Local Nature Recovery Strategies (LNRS); this includes Hampshire County Council (responsible for Hampshire including Southampton and Portsmouth) and the Isle of Wight Council.

 Introduced by the Environment Act 2021, LNRS’ are a new system of plans for nature recovery covering the whole of England.
 They are a key mechanism for planning and delivering the National Nature Recovery Network and will consist of:

 The Solent Seascape Project is a partnership aiming to reconnect the Solent into a functioning and productive ecosystem for people, nature, and climate.
 It will bring together local stakeholders to develop and co-create a long-term seascape recovery plan that supports better management of existing Solent marine and coastal habitats.
 This piece of work will take place over the next few years.
-It will form an integral part of LNRS Solent Marine and Coast in the longer term, contributing to local priorities and delivering opportunities to improve nature.
+It will form an integral part of nature recovery strategies for the Solent in the longer term, contributing to local priorities and delivering opportunities to improve nature.